headforwards-spd/headforwards-website/src/pages/info-pages/mobbing.md

 type: info-page
 title: Mobbing
 image:
+  image: /uploads/hf-e.jpg
   show: true
-    image: /uploads/hf-e.jpg
 introduction:
   show: false
   text: CHANGEME
 components:
-  - type: image-copy-component
-    title: The power of the mob
-    content:
-      - type: markdown-component
+  - content:
-        text: >-
+      - text: >-
           An entire dev team, gathered around one computer, all working on the same client project.
 It sounds like chaos, but it’s a brilliant way of delivering high quality software, fast.

           Mob programming is used a lot at Headforwards.
 It’s a chance to apply a whole team’s ideas and knowledge to one project – and because they test as they go, any bugs can be instantly squashed.
+        type: markdown-component
+    type: image-copy-component
+    title: The power of the mob
-    image: /uploads/paper-airplane-doodle.png
+    image: /uploads/001-01.svg
     isPostit: true
     isRightImage: true
   - jobTitle: Software Developer